mikebrady/RAOP-Player/README.md

 You need pthread for Windows to recompile the player / use the library here: https://www.sourceware.org/pthreads-win32

-It's largely inspired from https://github.com/chevil/raop2_play but limit the playback to pcm as it focuses on creating a library and optimizing AirPlay synchronization
+It's largely inspired from https://github.com/chevil/raop2_play but limiting the playback to PCM as it focuses on creating a library and optimizing AirPlay synchronization.

 Since iOS 10.2, pairing is required with AppleTV.
-Here is a description of the protocol https://htmlpreview.github.io/?https://github.com/philippe44/RAOP-Player/blob/master/doc/auth_protocol.html
+A description of the protocol is available [here](https://htmlpreview.github.io/?https://github.com/philippe44/RAOP-Player/blob/master/doc/auth_protocol.html).